 - Vertical scaling.
 Adding more resources to your existing instances is easier in a cloud environment because you don't have to provision any additional physical infrastructure.
 For example, you can easily change the machine type of Compute Engine instances.

-GCP offers a wide range of tools and pricing options to help you reduce your costs.
+Google Cloud offers a wide range of tools and pricing options to help you reduce your costs.

 For example, if you provisioned Compute Engine instances, you can apply sizing recommendations for those instances.

 To reduce your billing, you can analyze your billing reports to study your spending trends and determine which Google Cloud products you are using most frequently.
 You can even export your billing data to BigQuery or to a file to analyze.